-First of all, since literature doesn't originate in a vacuum, we will be concerned throughout the course with the informing intellectual, cultural, and historical context for the assigned readings and will be similarly concerned with recurring emphases, ideas, and topical issues—e.g., art and nature, reason and faith, ideals of conduct, the role of women in society.
+First of all, since literature doesn't originate in a vacuum, we will be concerned throughout the course with the informing intellectual, cultural, and historical context for the assigned readings and will be similarly concerned with recurring emphases, ideas, and topical issues, e.g., art and nature, reason and faith, ideals of conduct, the role of women in society.

-- other academic courses you have taken—e.g., English history, psychology, philosophy and religion, sociology, anthropology, women's studies—the supposition being that, beyond the usual platitudinous lip service, a real liberal arts education should be consciously and purposefully interdisciplinary and thereby should encourage a sensitivity to the interconnectedness of both major and non-major courses.
+We will also be concerned with establishing complementary relations between our assigned readings and other works of literature you have read, either independently or in other courses; the current arena of local, national, and international affairs; contemporary popular culture (television, film, popular music, etc.); and other academic courses you have taken—e.g., English history, psychology, philosophy and religion, sociology, anthropology, women's studies—the supposition being that, beyond the usual platitudinous lip service, a real liberal arts education should be consciously and purposefully interdisciplinary and thereby should encourage a sensitivity to the interconnectedness of both major and non-major courses.